rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Random generator for multiple criteria ranked (without ties) performances of a given number of decision actions.
 On each criterion, all decision actions are hence lineraly ordered.
-The RandomRankPerformanceTableau class is matching the RandomLinearVotingProfiles class (see the votingDigraphs module)
+The RandomRankPerformanceTableau class is matching the `RandomLinearVotingProfile <techDoc.html#votingDigraphs>` class provided by  the votingDigraphs module.

 *Parameters*:
     * number of actions,